Here are some bullet points for the term "Noadori," focusing on bonsai trees collected from fields or open landscapes

 -

-- Biodiversity: Fields and open landscapes provide a unique habitat supporting various flora and fauna.
+Ecological Benefits:- Biodiversity: Fields and open landscapes provide a unique habitat supporting various flora and fauna.

 - Soil Health: The presence of trees in fields can contribute to soil health by improving water retention and preventing erosion.